chaozhi/RABBIT/README.md

 Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2015.
 Reconstruction of genome ancestry blocks in multiparental populations.
 Genetics.
 200: 1073-1087.

 Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2018.
 Recursive algorithms for modeling genome blocks in a fixed pedigree.
 G3: Genes | Genomes | Genetics.
-8.
+8: 3231–3245

 Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2018.
 Accurate genotype imputation in multiparental populations from low-coverage sequence.
 Genetics.
 210: 71-82.

-Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2018.
+Zheng, C., Boer, M. P., and Eeuwijk, F. A. 2019.
 Construction of genetic linkage maps in multiparental populations.
-Manuscript.
+Submitted.

 ##